Create your own Adventure!

 Pick the ones you like from the list.
 If you have a cool idea that’s not on the list, check in with your Leader and see if it fits!
 The important thing is to have fun and do stuff that interests you.
 If you’re ready to go, set things up in your Online Record Book (ORB) account and get started!

-View the (name of infographic) to help you setup an activity.
+View the Activity Set Up Guide to help you setup an activity.

 Yes!
 If you’re already doing something fun or helpful, it can count for the Award.
 So, your hobbies, school projects, or helping at home can all count!